-Children thrive and develop values of independence, common sense, and responsibility by being allowed to play freely outside.
+Children thrive and develop values of independence, common sense, and responsibility by being allowed to play outside.
 Choice Time is one such opportunity for outdoor play.
-Teachers do not conduct "playground duty," but adults are constantly present and visible throughout the campus.
+Miquon adults are constantly present and visible throughout the campus.
 Children are encouraged to seek out adults for help when needed, and adults will intervene when necessary.